jessxwu/jessxwu.github.io/src/content/blog/2025-07-20-cannes-lions.md

   <em>Marketing is translation work... and sometimes the best conversations start with a t-shirt.</em>
 </h2>

 Cannes is chaos.
-From filmmakers and adtech veterans to VCs, consultants, professors, agencies, big brands, and scrappy startups doing brilliant (and sometimes wonderfully weird) things… we're all open for a chat.
+From filmmakers and adtech veterans to VCs, consultants, professors, agencies, big brands, and scrappy startups doing brilliant (and sometimes wonderfully weird) things… everyone's up for a chat.
 I moonlighted as a salesperson that week, and found myself giving the pitch at the booth at least 200 times - and weirdly, I didn’t mind at all (I honestly kind of loved it).
 What stood out most were the moments you couldn’t script - unexpected, occasionally surreal and chaotic, but never boring.

-And that’s the brilliant thing - everyone’s there to talk.
-To learn something, discover something, share their story, or make something happen.
+And that’s the brilliant thing - everyone’s there to learn something, discover something, share their story, or make something happen.
 It’s expected and welcomed - none of that awkward small talk energy you get at some conferences.
 It's easy to get into real conversations, right from the jump.

 It's because this industry is complicated - but it’s also fascinating.
 We’re in a moment where marketing conversations bleed into tech, ethics, regulation, and culture.
 One minute you’re talking about AI creative or attribution logic; the next you’re debating digital consent, deepfakes, or the fact that *everything is recorded*.<sup>2</sup> Kind of like Black Mirror - except it’s real, it’s commercialised, and it’s running on GPUs.
 And weirdly?
 That makes it kind of… hot.
 Not just high-stakes, but cool to talk about.